islazykv/islazykv/README.md

-# Hello👋 I'm Igor Ślazyk👋
+# Hello👋 I'm Igor 👋

 Welcome to my GitHub profile.
-I enjoy programming and working with data.

 #### Technologies that I'm using and learning: